 For the best outcome, you want to seek treatment right away.
 If you think someone may be having a stroke, just remember the first four letters of the word “stroke” by asking these four things:

 - S: Ask the person to SMILE.
 If one side of their mouth droops, that can signal a stroke.

 - T: Ask him or her to TALK and speak a simple sentence coherently.

 - R: Ask the person to RAISE both arms.

 - O: Ask him or her to stick OUT their tongue, which should be straight.

 If the person has trouble with any of these tasks, you want to call 911 immediately.

 Finally, to illustrate just how important it is not to dismiss stroke symptoms, I wanted to share a little story.
-Years ago my wife Jan and I were at a barbecue when a friend took a tumble—and while others wanted to call the paramedics, she just shrugged it off that her new shoes had caused her to trip.
+Years ago a friend took a tumble at a barbecue.
+While others wanted to call the paramedics, she just shrugged it off that her new shoes had caused her to trip.
 Later that night, she was taken to the hospital where her stroke was diagnosed and unfortunately she couldn’t be saved.

 But with early treatment the damage can be greatly mitigated.
 So, when in doubt seek medical attention immediately.